Aurora Energy (New Zealand): 2010s

 Prior to 2016, while Aurora Energy was the asset owner, Delta Utility Services managed the Aurora Energy network and was the primary contractor.
-A review of Delta Utility Services and Aurora was commissioned by Dunedin City Holdings in 2016.
+A review of Delta Utility Services and Aurora was commissioned by Dunedin City Holdings, which is owned by the Dunedin City Council, in 2016.
 This led to a restructuring of both organisations, with the establishment of separate boards and chief executives.

-Aurora Energy is currently owned by Dunedin City Holdings Limited, and is governed by a Board of Directors.
-Its Chief Executive, Richard Fletcher, joined Aurora in 2018.